 It’s common practice to pass on credit card fees, and until recently attorneys couldn’t do it.
 But times have changed.
 Now, under a new statute that government agencies to allow payment with credit cards and charge the fees that go along with it.
 Under this section, “state agencies, the judicial branch and units of local government” all can charge a convenience fee for using a credit card, if the fee isn’t more than what’s charged by the third-party payment processor the agency contracts with.

-We are pleased to let you know at Anton Castro Law we have chosen not to pass credit card fees on to clients at our Tampa Bay law firm.
+We are pleased to let you know at Anton Garcia Law we have chosen not to pass credit card fees on to clients at our Tampa Bay law firm.

 Attorneys Charging Credit Card Fees